 I initially though the taste would be different if you oven baked the bacon.
 Nope.
 It tastes the same.

 I did review a lot of methods.
 Some people put the bacon on a rack to drain the fat.
-I passed on that since the best bacon to my taste is the bacon cooked near the end of frying a lot of bacon that you are essentially deep frying in the fat.
+I passed on that since the best bacon to my taste is cooked near the end of frying when you are essentially deep frying in the fat.
 I didn’t want to miss that taste.
 Plus I didn’t want to clean the rack.

 Some methods “wrinkled” the aluminum foil to get more wave in the bacon.
 I tried both methods and I will stay “flat” … it still had some wave in it.